 Cleaning up doesn't have to mean cleaning out the planet of its natural resources.
 Make a softer footprint on the Earth by following these top tips.

 Making your own cleaning products can help save on plastics.
-Why not join thousands of people going plastic-free one day a week with #plasticFreeFriday?
+Why not join thousands of people asking the government to cut the plastics pouring into our oceans.

 1. Make your own dishwasher liquid

 Dishwashers can be very handy.
 But dishwasher liquid or tablets are often expensive and may contain phosphates that are hazardous to water supplies.
 Make your own natural dishwasher liquid and enjoy plates that sparkle for less.

 - 1/2 cup liquid castile soap (try Dr Bronner’s)

 Stir the water and soap together.
 Add the rest of the ingredients and stir until blended.
 Transfer into a bottle for storage.
 Use 2 tablespoons per load.